rolandrgarceau/aws-2020/2020-05-07-lightsail/lightsail-databases/rds-from-s3-backup.md

 ## Requirements

 * DB Instance as an endpoint.
 See instance classes [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html).
-We can probably start with db.m1
+We can probably start with db.m1, and they may ask vcpu and core count and hyperthread/ threads per core questions for xeon.

 #### Note: AWS Nitro System (db.m5, db.r5, db.t3) are throttled on combined read plus write workload.